Translate

 New environmental artwork on Dzintari Beach

 A new contemporary art installation by French artist Jean Denant – the mirror sculpture “Mare Balticum” – can be seen at the beach exit at Turaidas Street in Dzintari.
 Made of polished stainless steel, the work imitates the shimmer of the sea’s surface and reflects the sea, sky, shoreline, and the viewer’s silhouette.
 The object symbolizes the unity of the Baltic Sea countries and draws attention to environmental sustainability.
-Jūrmala is the first of eight coastal countries to host this artwork.
+Jūrmala is the first of eight coastal cities to host this artwork.